Accessibility Statement

 • we are still working on making the application form more accessible. (non compliant WCAG 1.1.1 Non-text content)

 • We make every effort to ensure that where appropriate all images have a text alternative, so people using a screen reader can access the site fully.
-We are aware that where we use plugs in from 3rd party suppliers i.e., the supply of LMI Careers data, this is not always the case.
+We are aware that where we use plugins from third-party suppliers i.e., the supply of LMI Careers data, this is not always the case.
 We are working with those suppliers to address this.
 We are looking to introduce an automated mechanism to alert us of any non-compliance in this area.
-We will do this for the start of the 23/24 academic year in September 23. (non compliant WCAG 1.1.1 Non-text content)
+We will do this for the start of the 27/28 academic year in September 27. (non compliant WCAG 1.1.1 Non-text content)

 Content that’s not within the scope of the accessibility regulations